zdelrosario/vis-rhetoric/_episodes/01-introduction.md

 |             | Evaluate  | Deliver the message and gather feedback  |

 ## Principles
+In class, we covered a few introductory principles:

 - Visual
   - Use higher rungs on *the visual hierarchy* for numerical variables